magnetenstad/react-express-node-mysql/README.md

 # Demo for a webapp with the React - Express - Node - SQLite stack

 ## Steps to reproduce (~ 30 min)
+Note: this tutorial is written for the PowerShell terminal.

 1. Install Node.js from https://nodejs.org/en/ if you don't already have it installed

 ### Create a backend Node server with Express